kkylelu/chongAiTa/README.md

 ## Getting Started

-1. Download "PawsPal" from the App Store
+1. Download "PawsPal" from the App Store.

-2. Create your account and log in
+2. Create your account and log in.

-3. Set up your pet's information
+3. Set up your pet's information.

 4. Start using various features like diary, calendar, finding nearby services etc.

-5. View your pet expenses through charts
+5. View your pet expenses through charts.

 ## Architecture